-The 83-page report, which may be viewed and downloaded here, was immediately pounced and dissected for its potential significance and implications by American expatriate organizations and individuals, including the Isaac Brock Society, a Canada-based organization which was founded in 2011, in the wake of the introduction of FATCA, and which continues to exist as a forum for opposition to FATCA as well as discussion and strategizing.
+The full name of the 83-page report, which may be viewed and downloaded here, is "Foreign Asset Reporting: Actions needed to Enhance Compliance Efforts, Eliminate Overlapping Requirements, and Mitigate Burdens on U.S. persons Abroad."
+It was immediately pounced and dissected for its potential significance and implications by American expatriate organizations and individuals, including the Isaac Brock Society, a Canada-based organization which was founded in 2011, in the wake of the introduction of FATCA, and which continues to exist as a forum for opposition to FATCA as well as discussion and strategizing.

 Said "U.S. Citizen Abroad", who posted news of the GAO report on the Isaac Brock website on Monday: "A quick perusal reveals no evidence that the [U.S.] government views FATCA and foreign asset reporting as tools to enforce worldwide taxation on people who live outside the United States.
 Yet, that is the purpose of FATCA and foreign asset reporting in general."

 Among the report's key findings, in addition to the difficulties FATCA is causing expatriates, was that almost 75% of taxpayers reporting foreign assets to the IRS have also been reporting them, separately, to the Treasury, which is seen as a measure of the law's inefficiency and the extent of the excessive reporting burden it is placing on individuals and their financial institutions.